mgjellumphoto

 About Me

 I grew up exploring the Rocky Mountains of Colorado.
 It is here my love for nature was formed.
 Engrained within me, I seek adventure through the wonders of the outdoors.
 Photography became an outlet for me to tell the stories of my experience in the outdoors at a young age.
 I started out on the most basic 'point n shoot' camera and have worked my way up over the course of a decade to professional gear.
-I know reside in North West Arkansas where I work as an Outdoor Recreation Content Creator.
-Through my images I seek to transform the outdoor rec industry and the perception of Northwest Arkansas making it America's Outdoor Playground.
+I now reside in Northwest Arkansas where I work as an Outdoor Recreation Content Creator.
+Through my images, I seek to tell stories and inspire people.

 Work Experience